 Cooperatives are democratic organizations controlled by their members, who actively participate in setting policies and making decisions.
 The elected representatives are accountable to the membership.
 In primary cooperatives, members have equal voting rights (one member, one vote), and cooperatives at other levels are organized in a democratic manner.
-EDUCATION, TRAINING AND INFORMATION
+5 | EDUCATION, TRAINING AND INFORMATION

 Cooperatives provide education and training for their members, elected representatives, managers and employees so that they can contribute effectively to the development of their cooperatives.
 They inform the general public, particularly young people and opinion leaders, about the nature and benefits of cooperation.
+7 | CONCERN FOR COMMUNITY

-While focusing on member needs, cooperatives work for the sustainable development of their communities through policies accepted by their members. to more than 42 million consumers in 47 states and whose retail sales account for approximately 12 percent of total electricity sales in the United States.
-Learn more at NRECA.coop
+While focusing on member needs, cooperatives work for the sustainable development of their communities through policies accepted by their members.
 MEMBERS' ECONOMIC PARTICIPATION

 Members contribute equitably to, and democratically control, the capital of their cooperative.
 At least part of that capital is usually the common property of the cooperative.
 Members usually receive limited compensation, if any, on capital subscribed as a condition of membership.
-Members allocate surpluses for any or all of the following purposes: developing the cooperative, possibly by setting up reserves, part of which at least would be indivisible; benefitting members in proportion to their transactions with the cooperative; and supporting other activities approved by the membership COOPERATION AMONG
+Members allocate surpluses for any or all of the following purposes: developing the cooperative, possibly by setting up reserves, part of which at least would be indivisible; benefitting members in proportion to their transactions with the cooperative: and supporting other activities approved by the membership.
+6 COOPERATION AMONG COOPERATIVES